 Rabies The rabies vaccine is given to kittens between 12-16 weeks of age.
-The first vaccine is good for one year, and each booster is good for either one or three years thereafter depending on the label.
-This disease is the same in cats as we see in dogs.
-It is transmitted through the saliva of an affected animal and results in severe neurological disease leading to death.
+The first vaccine is good for one year, and each booster is good for either one or three years thereafter depending on the label and state laws.
+This disease is transmitted through the saliva of an affected animal and results in severe neurological disease leading to death.

-FeLV The FeLV vaccine is the most common non-core vaccine we consider for cats.
-It can be given to kittens or adults, but it must be boostered 3 weeks after.
-It is only given to cats who are outdoors and considered high risk.
-Cats should test negative for FeLV prior to receiving their first vaccination because if they test positive, there is no need for the vaccine.
-Read more about FeLV in cats here!
+FeLV The FeLV vaccine is the most common non-core vaccine for cats.
+It can be given to kittens or adults, but it should be boostered 3 weeks after for the best protection.
+It is only given to at-risk cats.

 A SNAP combo test checks for Feline Leukemia Virus and